Written byJenny Zeng

 How do I completely uninstall Google Chrome on Mac?

-So, to completely remove Google Chrome from your Mac computer, you need to first uninstall the Chrome app, then find and clear its service files (profile information).
-Now you can follow the steps below one by one.
+If you don't want to use a third-party app to uninstall Google Chrome app from your Mac, you can also manually remove it.
+To completely remove Google Chrome from your Mac, you need to first uninstall the Chrome app, then find and clear its service files (profile information).

 Step 1: Uninstall the Google Chrome app on Mac